solariumphp/solarium/docs/getting-started.md

 -   Wordpress <https://github.com/pantheon-systems/solr-for-wordpress>
 -   SilverStripe <https://github.com/firesphere/silverstripe-solr-search>

-If you know of any other integrations please let it know!
+If you know of any other integrations please let us know!

 Basic usage